-The main test for Brugada syndrome is a test of the heart's electrical activity, known as an electrocardiogram (ECG).
-This is usually done in hospital.
+The main test for Brugada syndrome is as an electrocardiogram (ECG).
+It checks the heart's electrical activity and is usually done in hospital.

 During an ECG, small sensors are attached to your arms, legs and chest.
-These are connected to a machine that measures the electrical signals produced by your heart each time it beats.
+They're connected to a machine that measures the electrical signals produced by your heart each time it beats.

 A medicine called ajmaline or flecainide may be given into a vein during the test to see how it affects your heart.
 This can help show up the unusual heartbeats caused by Brugada syndrome.